digital-net-org/digital-lib.js/README.md

 ## Packages
 - **digital-net/core**

-    Is a collection of low-level utilities and helpers for Javascript/Typescript.
+  - Collection of low-level utilities and helpers for Javascript/Typescript.
-    It also contains all basics **Digital.Net** types and interfaces.
+  - Contains all basics **Digital.Net** types and interfaces.

+- **digital-net/react-digital-debug**
+  - Collection of React Dev/debugging Tools.

-- **digital-net/react-dev-tools**
+- **digital-net/react-digital**

-    Is a collection of React Dev Tools for debugging and development.
+  - ReactDigital class that handles the initialization of the React app.
+  - Collection of low-level hooks and utilities to handle React elements/nodes and DOM api.
+  - Collection of tools to handle LocalStorage and IndexedDB.

 - **digital-net/react-digital-client**

-    Is a collection of hooks and utilities to handle authentication and API requests.
+  - Collection of hooks and utilities to handle data fetching and state management _(require @tanstack/react-query)_.

-- **digital-net/react-digital**

-    Is a collection of low-level hooks and utilities to handle React elements/nodes and DOM api.
+  - Crud hooks to handle data fetching and state management.

+- **digital-net/react-digital-editor**

+    // TODO

-- **digital-net/react-digital**
+- **digital-net/react-digital-router**

-    Is a collection of hooks and utilities to handle access to local storages (Indexed DB, LocalStorage...).
+  - Collection of hooks and utilities to handle routing and navigation.
+  - Handles dynamic page creation based on folder structure.

+- **digital-net/react-digital-user**
+  - Handles user authentication and authorization.
+  - Require *@digital-net/react-digital-router* and *@digital-net/react-digital-client*.

-- **digital-net/react-ui**
+- **digital-net/react-digital-ui**

-    Is a collection of React UI components and utilities.
+  - Collection of React UI components and utilities.

 ### Installation
 #### Submodules